nlpsandbox/nlpsandbox.io/wiki/608450-SynapseEnvironment.md

 invite team members to collaborate with you in the future.

 Head to your [Synapse Teams page] to create a new Team.
-If you are looking for Team members, checkout the page [NLP Sandbox Users & Teams].
+If you are looking for Team members, check out the [NLP Sandbox Users & Teams].
 You can also re-use an existing team.

 ## Create a Synapse Project